-- (4) Pre-application conference.
+- (3) Review and approval procedures.
+Unless otherwise expressly stated, all uses and development in DV districts are subject to the applicable review and approval procedures of article V, as well as any applicable procedures in chapter 16 of the municipal code (land development regulations). - (4) Pre-application conference.
 Preapplication conferences with staff are required for development permit applications (see the pre-application provisions of section 27-305). - (5) Site plan review.
 Development permits applications must be accompanied by a site plan, which is subject to review and approval in accordance with article V, division 10. - (6) Relief.
 The DV districts are intended to accommodate development as-of-right when such development occurs in strict conformance with applicable regulations.
-In some instances, however, unique site conditions, existing buildina circumstances, or other constraints related to the subject property may make strict compliance impossible or highly impractical.
+In instances, some however, unique site conditions, existing building circumstances, or other constraints related to the subject property may make strict compliance impossible or highly impractical.
 In such instances, an applicant may seek relief from applicable regulations.
 Any relief granted and conditions imposed run with the land and are binding on the subject property owner and all future property owners. - a.
-Minor exception -Administrative relief.
-The community development director is authorized to approve the following minor exceptions in accordance with the special administrative permit procedures of article v, division 7: - 1.
-The location of a building relative to any minimum setback requirement or build-to zone width/location, provided that the location deviates from strict compliance by no more than five feet, except when a greater deviation is necessary to minimize the impact on special or specimen trees;
+Minor exception Administrative relief.
+The community development director is authorized to approve the following minor exceptions in accordance with the special administrative permit procedures of article v, division 7:

-- An increase in total impervious coverage by no more than five percent, not to exceed the total amount of permitted impervious plus semi-pervious coverage; - A decrease in the percent of building façade in the build-to zone by no more than 10 percent, except when a greater decrease is necessary to minimize the impact on special or specimen trees; - A reduction in the amount of required shopfront building frontage along primary streets, by no more than 10 percent, except when a greater reduction is necessary to minimize the impact on special or specimen trees; - Additional height of any building story by no more than two feet, provided that the overall building height does not exceed the maximum permitted height; - An increase in the maximum permitted height of a retaining wall by up to five feet; - A modification to the required streetscape along existing streets with existing utilities, special trees, or specimen trees within or adjacent to the otherwise required streetscape; and - 8.
-Any other minor exception expressly authorized under the
+- The location of a building relative to any minimum setback requirement or build-to zone width/location, provided that the location deviates from strict compliance by no more than five feet, except when a greater deviation is necessary to minimize the impact on special or specimen trees; - An increase in total impervious coverage by no more than five percent, not to exceed the total amount of permitted impervious plus semi-pervious coverage; - A decrease in the percent of building façade in the build-to zone by no more than 10 percent, except when a greater decrease is necessary to minimize the impact on special or specimen trees; - 4.
+A reduction in the amount of required shopfront building frontage along primary streets, by no more than 10 percent, except when a greater reduction is necessary to minimize the impact on special or specimen trees;